 Plus items that you provide:

-Do not wear any of your street clothes such as a jacket, sweatshirt, or hat.
+Do not wear any of your street clothes such as a jacket or sweatshirt over your uniform or a hat that is not a George Webb hat or visor.

 There are a number of optional uniform items available including different styles of shirts, and for cooler weather there are long sleeve shirts and a sweater.